gluster/glusterfs/doc/admin-guide/en-US/markdown/admin_UFO.md

 designations are not allowed in headers whose names include the word write.

-For example, to set all the objects access rights to "public‟ inside the container using cURL (for the above example), run the following command:
+For example, to set all the objects access rights to "public" inside the container using cURL (for the above example), run the following command:

     curl -v -X POST -H 'X-Auth-Token: